 - Relevance to the Goals of the Grant Program (40 points): Clear demonstration that research targets clinically meaningful outcomes and/or supports evidence-based practice; compelling justification of how the proposed research is important to one or more of the target areas

 - Scientific Merit of the Research Design (40 points): Appropriateness of the research design including subject selection and sample size, well-defined and measurable outcome or process variables, proposed statistical analyses, appreciation of time factors involved in the grant period, etc. Justification for sample size and proposed statistical analyses through a formal power analysis is recommended where applicable.

 - Feasibility (10 points): Feasibility is scored based on a number of factors including the principal investigator’s experience in the area of study, the availability of resources/subjects to complete the study, and potential to complete the project within the grant period.

 - Economy of project (10 points): Appropriateness of budget to complete the project as well as the opportunity cost relative to other proposals (i.e., potential value of return to relative the dollars invested).

-The final application must be submitted via e-mail to the committee chair at firstname.lastname@example.org by April 3, 2017.
+The final application must be submitted via e-mail to the committee chair at email@example.com by April 10, 2024.
 Faxed or mailed submissions will not be accepted unless a waiver is granted by the committee chair (Dr. Brown).
 Grants submitted by e-mail should be in any version of Microsoft Word or in .rtf format which is available in most word processors.
-Dr. Brown can be e-mailed or called (203-785-5335) to help any applicant who has difficulty with these options.
+Dr. Brown may be e-mailed to help any applicant who has difficulty with these options.